w3c/wai-website/collections/_perspective-videos/captions.md

 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
   label: wai-perspective-videos

 permalink: /perspective-videos/captions/  # Add the language shortcode to the end, with no slash at the end.
 For example /path/to/file/fr
 ref: /perspective-videos/captions/   # Do not change this

 resource:
   ref: /perspective-videos/ # Do not change this

+changelog: /perspective-videos/changelog/ # Do not change this
 acknowledgements: /perspective-videos/acknowledgements/ # Do not change this

 description: Short video about captions for web accessibility - what are they, who depends on them, how they help everyone, and what needs to happen to make them work.